 How long are the presentations?

-The presentations vary in length but typically run between 30 minutes to 1 hour.
+The presentations vary in length, typically 30 minutes to 1 hour, and are delivered in PowerPoint.

 How much does it cost?